aws/amazon-neptune-for-graphql/README.md

 With the CLI option `--create-update-aws-pipeline`, and its accesory options ([see the commands reference](https://github.com/aws/amazon-neptune-for-graphql/blob/main/doc/cliReference.md)), the utility automatically creates the resources.<br>
 You need to run the utility from a shell in which you installed the AWS CLI, and it is configured for a user with the permission of creating AWS resources. <br>
 The utility creates a file with the list of resources named *pipeline-name.resources.json*.
 Then it uses the file to modify the existing resources when the user runs the command again, or when the user wants to delete the AWS resources with the command option `--remove-aws-pipeline-name <value>`.
-The code of the utiliy uses the JavaScript AWS sdk v3, if you'd like to review the code is only in [this file](https://github.com/aws/amazon-neptune-for-graphql/blob/main/src/pipelineResources.js).
+The code of the utility uses the JavaScript AWS sdk v3, if you'd like to review the code is only in [this file](https://github.com/aws/amazon-neptune-for-graphql/blob/main/src/pipelineResources.js).

 ### I prefer a CDK file
 To option to trigger the creation of the CDK file starts with `--output-aws-pipeline-cdk`, and its accessory options ([see the commands reference](https://github.com/aws/amazon-neptune-for-graphql/blob/main/doc/cliReference.md)). <br>